 Early-Career Excellence Awards

 This award is intended for outstanding members of the SMBE community who are in the early stages of an independent research career (3-7 years post-Ph.D.).
 The primary signal of research excellence is a trajectory of innovative, creative research that is moving the field of Molecular Biology and Evolution forward.
 The ideal candidate will be one whose career embodies the values of the society, for example in mentoring, outreach, and teaching.
-The prize includes recognition at the annual SMBE banquet, a cash prize of $2000 and a travel award to attend the annual meeting.
+The prize includes recognition at the annual SMBE banquet, a cash prize and a travel award to attend the annual meeting.
 This award will be made annually.

 2022 SMBE Early-Career Excellence Award Winner: Molly Schumer